Indie bookshops still open while big chains cut back

 The digital age is being embraced in these stores while maintaining the appeal of physical books.

-Beu says e-readers have not hurt sales, “People who love books love real books.
-We sell more books now than ever,”
+Beu says e-readers have not hurt sales.
+“People who love books love real books.
+We sell more books now than ever.”

-Todd says this demand shows in the questions customers bring into the store, with many asking, “I haven’t read in a long time.
+Todd says this demand shows in the questions customers bring into the store, with many saying: “I haven’t read in a long time.
 What’s the book I should start with?” giving staff the chance to personally tailor recommendations.

 She adds that independent bookstores are essential in Aotearoa New Zealand, curating stock to reflect the interests and needs of their communities.